icons8/lunacy-docs/docs/tips.md

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tips_tricks_autolayout.png" height="auto"><source src="/public/tips_tricks_autolayout.mp4" type="video/mp4"></video>

-To add an auto layout, select a frame and press `+` in the **Auto layout** section in the right panel.
+To add an auto layout, select a frame and press `Shift + A` or click `+` in the **Auto layout** section in the right panel.
 This isn’t only useful for discrete UI elements: you can build entire webpages whose layout adjusts as you adjust auto layout settings or move and resize individual blocks.

+##### On-canvas controls

+You can adjust the spacing and padding in an auto layout right on the canvas by dragging the pink handles between and around the elements.

+<video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/auto_layout_canvas_editors.png" height="auto"><source src="/public/auto_layout_canvas_editors.mp4" type="video/mp4"></video>

 **See also:**
 <br>